 Mistake # 13 Making Decision Solely Based on Price

 It bugs me that I even need to mention this but alas… I guess I must.
 It always baffles me to hear a customer say they want a great, great super-low price but they also expect great, great quality and service…..Huh?

 Say what?
 There is an old saying I once heard.
 It goes something like this: “All of your customers want you as a business to make money and turn a profit.
 They just don’t want you to make any money on them.”
-This quote certainly holds true for some shoppers, but I find the majority understand that in order to deal with a reputable, steady company where quality and service are a fundamental component in making and delivering quality saunas with lifetime service, then the company must make money.
+This quote certainly holds true for some shoppers, but I find the majority understand that in order to deal with a reputable, steady company where quality and service are fundamental components in making and delivering quality saunas with lifetime service, then the company must make money.
 This means on all customers.
 Now don’t get me wrong.
 I am not advocating that sauna companies should break the bank on every sauna and not earn their keep.
 What I am saying, though, is that there will always, and I stress ALWAYS, be companies available that will sell you a sauna for less.
 This is also why so many infrared sauna companies go out of business.
 In the 10 years, we’ve been in the infrared sauna industry, we have literally witnessed 50 far infrared companies start and fold their businesses.
 And no, that is not an exaggeration.

 How would you like to have purchased your sauna from one of these companies?
 Although price always has and always will be an important part of choosing your sauna company, make sure that it’s not your first priority.
 If it is, then you might find yourself being the next victim of a terrible far infrared sauna experience.

 Mistake #14: Not Properly Vetting The sauna company